espressif/idf-eclipse-plugin/README.md

 <a name="FlashApplication"></a>
 ## Flashing the Project
 ESP-IDF has a tool called "idf.py" which is a wrapper around make flash command with some handy operations.
+Flash operation can be initiated with just a click of a launch button(second button from the left) and it's auto-configured to flash the application with the default flash command i.e, "idf.py -p PORT flash".

-Follow the below instructions to hook the idf.py to the launch configuration
+To provide the customized flash arguments, follow the below instructions to launch the configuration UI

 * Click on the `Launch Configuration` edit button
 * Switch to the `Main` tab